Long term, residential treatment services, ranging from medical stabilization, residential treatment, outpatient to sober living.

 While a large portion of residents’ time is spent participating in peer accountability and structured group sessions, the need for downtime and well-being activities is equally important.
-Everyone needs time to relax and have fun, and at Brazos Recovery Services, our residents and staff are no different.
+Everyone needs time to relax and have fun, and at Brazos Recovery, our residents and staff are no different.

 When we opened the center, we wanted it to be a place of refuge, recovery, and, ultimately, happiness.
 As part of our program, we offer a range of well-being activities, all of which are designed to promote good physical and mental health to our residents.